 Chase Bank has a decided edge over Fulton Bank when it comes to branches and service area, with more than 4,700 branches located nationwide.
 Fulton Bank has the edge on rates.
 Although Fulton Bank’s APYs are low, they still exceed most APYs at Chase Bank, particularly when it comes to CDs.

 Citizens Bank offers 24/7 customer service, whereas Fulton Bank has more limited hours.
 However, Fulton Bank operates in Virginia and Maryland and Citizens Bank does not, making Fulton a more convenient option for customers in those areas.

 Fulton Bank vs. Wells Fargo

 Wells Fargo has an extensive rewards program, something that isn’t offered at Fulton Bank.
-The bank also has a much broader reach than Fulton, with branches in the vast majority of U.S. states.
-But Fulton Bank has much higher CD rates than Wells Fargo does.
+Wells Fargo also has a much broader reach than Fulton, with branches in the vast majority of U.S. states.
+But Fulton Bank has much higher CD rates than Wells Fargo.

 - Does Fulton use Zelle?